mrzarquon/aws_demo/README.md

 So what do we have?

 We can now request a new server from a cloud service, in this case AWS, and we don't have to notify our master or sign a certificate, the signing and classification are happening on demand.

+At the end you can show servers that have been deployed, show their uptime, their first run, and how within 3 minutes of uptime (fact submission, etc) they have reports back into the Puppet, configured with mcollective for live management, and splunk collecting their logs."